DMKEBUSINESSGMBH/typo3-t3twig/Documentation/reference/extensions/tsparser.md

 ```

-If a flattened array of the records isn't still needed you can hand over an empty array to the extension.
+If a flattened array of the record isn't still needed you can hand over an empty array to the extension.

 ```
 plugin.tx_myplugin {